0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/node/set-up.md

 The `cdk-validium-node` directory contains a script called `single_db_server.sql` that provisions all the databases required for the prover, state, and pool to operate.

-1. Run the script to provision all the necessary databases and schemas used for the prover and node:
+1. In a new terminal window, run the script to provision all the necessary databases and schemas used for the prover and node:

     ```bash
-    cd /cdk-validium/cdk-validium-node
+    cd cdk-validium/cdk-validium-node
     PGPASSWORD=cdk_password psql -h localhost -U cdk_user -d postgres -p 5432 -a -q -f ./db/scripts/single_db_server.sql
     ```